 We first learn of early Christianity from reading the letters of Paul.
 The quirky thing about this is that Paul didn’t even belong to the earliest strains of the religion.
 In fact, strictly speaking if Paul hadn’t have come along, Christianity probably wouldn’t have ever become a separate religion at all.
 That’s why I and so many others call him the true founder of the religion.

 The earliest followers of Jesus were from Judea.
 They were Palestinian Jews, so to speak, based in Jerusalem.
-Because that city was a destination site for a yearly pilgrimage, scattered people from all over the Mediterranean would regularly make their way to the Holy City, some of them even multiple times a year.
-While there, many of them became exposed to an Essene-like apocalyptic offshoot of Judaism which focused on the teachings of a rabbi named Yeshua, whose followers insisted he had died and had come back to life (they swore they knew several people who saw him afterwards).
+Because that city was a destination site for a yearly pilgrimage, people scattered all over the Mediterranean would regularly make their way to the Holy City, some of them multiple times a year.
+While there, many of them became exposed to an Essene-like apocalyptic offshoot of Judaism which focused on the teachings of a rabbi named Yeshua, whose followers insisted he had died and had come back to life (they swore they knew several people who saw him).

 Somewhere into the early church’s third decade, a new kind of church began to grow up around a dissenting voice among the teachers in the north, based in Syrian Antioch.
 A theologically educated leather worker from nearby Tarsus named Saul (or when he traveled to Greek speaking places, Paul) began telling a story which many at first found hard to believe.

-He began telling people that he had seen the risen Jesus in a vision he had after being thrown to the ground in a kind of seizing fit, accompanied by a bright light that seemed to leave him blind for a couple of days.
-Many today see in his story the telltale signs of Temporal Lobe Epilepsy, which produces seizures robbing their victims of sight in varying degrees, also causing them to “see” things that aren’t actually there.
-They come and go without warning—although they can be made more frequent by a grueling daily schedule involving little sleep, frequent danger, and a great deal of emotional stress—leaving the victim with a weakened body and often permanently damaged eyesight (“SEE WHAT LARGE LETTERS I WRITE WITH BY MY OWN HAND,” Paul once wrote at the end of a letter he had been dictating).
+He began telling people that he had seen the risen Jesus in a vision that he had after being thrown to the ground in a kind of seizing fit, accompanied by a bright light that seemed to leave him blind for a couple of days.
+Many today see obvious signs of Temporal Lobe Epilepsy in his story, a condition which produces seizures, robbing their victims of sight in varying degrees, also causing them to “see” things that aren’t actually there.
+The seizures come and go without warning—although they can be made more frequent by a grueling daily schedule involving little sleep, frequent danger, and a great deal of emotional stress—leaving the victim with a weakened body and often permanently damaged eyesight (“SEE WHAT LARGE LETTERS I WRITE WITH BY MY OWN HAND,” Paul once wrote at the end of a letter he had been dictating).